peter2520/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

-_Setting:_ In the recycling station/room
+_Setting:_ In the recycling station/room.

-_Players:_ People who are confused about recycling
+_Players:_ People who are confused about recycling.

 _Activity:_ The players show their recycling/trash to the sensor of the interactive device, and the device tell the player how to throw their recycling/trash through lights of different colors.

-_Goals:_ Make recycling faster and successful
+_Goals:_ Make recycling faster and successful.

 \*\***Include pictures of your storyboards here**\*\*

 Initial Brainstorming 7 storyboards
-1. Hiking Device: Detect users physical conditions during hiking, if emergency happens the device flash red.
+1. Hiking Device: Detect users physical conditions during hiking, if emergency happens the device flash red which will let his/her friends know.
 2. Recycling station: Sense the items and display the match color, so users can throw the trash to correct recycling bin.
-3. Driver Detection: If the device detect the driver is sleepy or drunk the device will flash red and remind the car behind
+3. Driver Detection: If the device detect the driver is sleepy or drunk the device will flash red and remind the car behind to stay away from this car.
-4. Working too long, remind users to take a rest drink a water
+4. Work Detection: Working for a long period, remind users to take a rest/take a walk/drink a water.

 ![plot](https://github.com/peter2520/Interactive-Lab-Hub/blob/b146a29bb6d4230087c7e860679be8513b9335fb/Lab%201/Storyboard1_part1.jpg)

-5. Extreme weather: Rainy, Gust, Snow -> flash red to remind the users
+5. Display color to remind users the extreme weather occurs: Cold -> Blue.
+Hot -> Red.
+Storm -> Black.
-6. Cooking Alarm: If the food is not ok -> flash blue, ok -> flash green, overcooked -> flash red
+6. Cooking Alarm: If the food is not ok -> display blue, ok -> display green, overcooked -> display red
 7. Real time density detection in a room, station, mall.
+Low density -> green.
+Medium density -> yellow.
 High Density -> red.

 ![plot](https://github.com/peter2520/Interactive-Lab-Hub/blob/b146a29bb6d4230087c7e860679be8513b9335fb/Lab%201/Storyboard2_part1.jpg)

 After brainstorming, I decide to extend idea of the recycling station.
-Thus, I draw 7 storyboards to recycling station.
+Thus, I draw 7 storyboards for my recycling station idea.

-1. Recycling/Trash on the floor, People take the Recycling/Trash to room and feel confused
+1. Recycling/Trash on the floor, people feel confused about doing recycling.
-2. Instruction of how to use the device (Speaker, Screen)
+2. The device will show instruction of how to use the device from the speaker and the touch screen.
-3. Show the recycling to the sensor of the device, The device show the color of the recycling which match to the correct recycling bins
+3. Show the recycling to the sensor of the device, The device will display the color of the recycling which match to the correct recycling bin.
-4. Throw the recycling to the bins, show message whether if anyone throw recycling in right place (Ok, Red+Alarm)
+4. If anyone throw the recycling to the wrong bin, the device will display red and sound the alarm.
+If anyone throw the recycling to the correct bin, the device will display "Great" and make a "cheerful" sound effect.

 ![plot](https://github.com/peter2520/Interactive-Lab-Hub/blob/b146a29bb6d4230087c7e860679be8513b9335fb/Lab%201/Storyboard1_part2.jpg)

-5. Yellow: means this item has more than one recycling type.
+5. Display Yellow -> This item has more than one recycling type.
 Users need to separate them and sense again
-6. If successfully recycle the trash more than a weight, give cash back
+6. If successfully recycle the trash more than a weight, the device will give cash back.
+Users can enter their membership information or bank account information through the touch screen.
 7. After all done, The machine remind users to clean hands with sanitizer

 ![plot](https://github.com/peter2520/Interactive-Lab-Hub/blob/b146a29bb6d4230087c7e860679be8513b9335fb/Lab%201/Storyboard2_part2.jpg)

 **Summarize feedback you got here.**